Summerville woman’s death considered suspicious

 Larry Grooms told deputies that the events that night played out as follows:

 Tabetha Grooms started drinking the night before and did not stop until shortly before she fainted.

 She fell while attempting to close a window and complained of feeling sick.

 Larry Grooms took his wife to a tub and helped her start a shower.
 He heard her fall moments later and called 911 after finding her unconscious.

 Deputies reported seeing a small amount of blood on the tub.
-A pillow also was found under the faucet, the report said.
+A pillow was also found under the faucet, the report said.

 Paramedics told deputies that Tabetha Grooms did not have an injury that would cause her to lose blood.
-Larry Grooms reported that his wife had just started her menstrual cycle.
+Larry Grooms reported that his wife had just started her cycle.